How to Do a Balance Transfer

 Be sure to check your old account during the transfer period until the account is fully paid off.

 Contact your bank to see if you qualify for a balance transfer.

 Balance transfers can save you money on interest charges by moving your existing balance on one credit card to a card with a lower interest rate.
 But, how do you do a balance transfer?

-The good news: A balance transfer is easier than you might think.
-Here are a few easy steps to determine whether it’s right for you, and, if it is, how to make it happen.
+Completing a balance transfer might be easier than you might think.
+Consider these steps to determine whether it’s right for you, how to do it, and how to maximize the benefits:

 Credit cards with promotional balance transfer offers can make sense for some credit card users.
-These offers may allow you to move your existing balances to a new credit card with a low balance transfer APR for a limited amount of time, although most credit cards will impose a balance transfer fee on the transferred balance.
-A typical fee is around 3%.
+These offers may allow you to move your existing balances to a new credit card with a low balance transfer annual percentage rate (APR) for a limited amount odf time, although most credit cards will impose a balance transfer fee on the transferred balance.
+Typical fees can range from 3%-5% of the balance transfer amount.
 Cardholders should weigh the cost of any balance transfer fees against continuing to pay off their balances at the existing interest rate.

-To determine whether a balance transfer is right for your circumstances, cardholders also should consider the length of the promotional period and the APR that will apply to the balance transfer amount if it is not paid off within the promotional period.
+To determine whether a balance transfer is right for your circumstances, you should also consider the length of the promotional period and the APR that will apply to the balance transfer amount if it is not paid off within the promotional period.
 You should understand what happens if you don’t pay off the balance during the promotional period and what your minimum payment will be.

-Once you have requested a balance transfer, you’ll want to double check that everything went according to plan.
-In addition to confirming that the proper amounts were transferred successfully, you’ll want to keep an eye on your old accounts for the next 30 days so you can pay off any interest that may have accrued between the time you requested your balance transfer and when the transaction was completed.
+Once you have requested a balance transfer, you’ll want to double-check that everything went according to plan.
+In addition to confirming that the proper amounts were transferred successfully, you’ll want to keep an eye on your old accounts so you can pay off any interest that may have accrued between the date you requested your balance transfer and when the transaction was completed.